Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Limitations of Balance and Primal-dual for Stochastic Usage Durations

-In Section \ref{sec:stochrew} we considered a weak form of reusability where the support is either $0$ or $+\infty$.
-This allowed us to demonstrate that even simple forms of reusability can be challenging to address when resource capacities are arbitrary.
-A slightly more general case where the support of usage distributions includes a finite non-zero value presents new challenges for the large capacity regime.
-Algorithmically, quantities such as the time interval between arrivals and the probability of matched units returning before the next arrival, now play an important role.
+We consider settings where for every resource $i\in I$, the usage durations are stochastic but take only one of two values - a value $d_i>0$ or $+\infty$.
+This gives us a simple and natural generalization of the setting of non-reusable resources as well as the setting of deterministic usage durations.
+We show that Balance has a competitive ratio strictly less than $(1-1/e)$ in this setting.
+This indicates that quantities such as the time interval between arrivals and the probability of matched units returning before the next arrival may play an important role.

-\begin{eg} \emph{Consider an instance with two resources, labeled $1$ and $2$.
+We start with a simple example that demonstrates the difference between Balance and \dpg. \begin{eg} \emph{Consider an instance with two resources, labeled $1$ and $2$.
 Resources have the same reward and a large capacity $n$.
 We use a two-point usage distribution for both resources, with support $\{1,+\infty\}$ and probability of return $0.5$.
 Consider a sequence of $4n$ arrivals as follows: At time 0 we have a burst of $2n$ arrivals all within a very short amount of time $\epsilon\to 0$.
 These arrivals can only be matched to resource 1.
 This is followed by $n$ regularly spaced arrivals at time epochs $\{2,4,\dots,2n\}$, each of which can be matched to either resource.
-Finally, we have another burst of $n$ arrivals that can only be matched to resource 2, at time $2n+2$.
+Finally, we have a burst of $n$ arrivals that can only be matched to resource 2, at time $2n+2$.
 For large $n$, clairvoyant can match $\sim 3n$ arrivals with high probability (w.h.p.). }

 \end{eg}